-- Represented one of Connecticut’s largest municipalities in internal investigation into claims of retaliatory employment practices against city’s mayor and police department command staff
+- Represented one of Connecticut’s largest municipalities in an internal investigation into claims of retaliatory employment practices against the city’s mayor and police command staff

-- Represented one of Connecticut’s largest municipalities in investigation into alleged failure of city’s board of education, teachers and administrators to report alleged student sexual abuse and other misconduct by a teacher
+- Represented one of Connecticut’s largest municipalities in an investigation into the alleged failure of the city’s board of education, teachers, and administrators to report alleged student sexual abuse and other misconduct

 - Investigated high-profile racial and religious discrimination claims against a road construction firm